Milwer333/Master-Thesis/README.md

 # MW
-**Complex high-speed PCB design**.
 Tis repository is a collection of materials gathered for my master engineering thesis for the Wroclaw University of Science and Technology titled:

 **[Working title] _Analysis of selected materials for Multilayer PCB Stack-up used in high-speed, differential circuitry for automotive applications_**